lotusnprod/lotus-manuscript/manuscript.md

 In addition to curating the entries during data processing, 420 referenced structure-organism pairs were selected for manual validation.
 An entry was considered as valid if: *i)* the structure (in the form of any structural descriptor that could be linked to the final sanitized InChIKey) was described in the reference *ii)* the containing organism (as any organism descriptor that could be linked to the accepted canonical name) was described in the reference and *iii)* the reference was describing the occurrence of the chemical structure in the biological organism.
-More details aare available in the related [methods section](#Validation).
+More details are available in the related [methods section](#Validation).
 This process allowed us to establish rules for automatic filtering and validation of the entries.
+The parameters of the automatic filtering are available as a function ([filter_dirty.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/r/filter_dirty.R)) and are further described in the related [methods section](#Validation).
 The filtering was then applied to all entries.
 To confirm the efficacy of the filtering process, a new subset of 100 diverse, automatically curated and automatically validated entries was manually checked, yielding a rate of 97% of true positives.
 The detailed results of the two manual validation steps are reported in Supporting Information [SI-2](#si-2-summary-of-the-validation-statistics).